Courses within GCUA 2030

 Facts:

-The course is organised by SLU as part of the Global Challenges University Alliance (GCUA 2030), which is a network of 15 university partners from across the globe with a common vision of contributing to sustainable, global development.
-The courses are funded by STINT.
+The courses are organised by SLU as part of the Global Challenges University Alliance (GCUA 2030), which is a network of 15 university partners from across the globe with a common vision of contributing to sustainable, global development.

 Related pages: